Think Twice Before Doing a Roth IRA Conversion if You Are Using Account Assets to Pay the Taxes Due

 Everyone loves the Roth IRA.
 If you read any personal finance blog, website, or listen to any financial guru they will rave about how the Roth IRA is the best thing since sliced bread.
-What makes this investment vehicle even better is that starting in 2010 anyone can convert their Traditional IRA (therefore pre-taxed) accounts to a Roth IRA regardless of their income.
+What makes this investment vehicle even better is that back in 2010 anyone could convert their Traditional IRA (therefore pre-taxed) accounts to a Roth IRA regardless of their income.
 Wow, the government is really doing investors a a favor, aren’t they?
-Now even those who were not eligible for a Roth IRA in the past can now convert all of their money so that it’s tax free in retirement!
+Now even those who were not eligible for a Roth IRA in the past can now convert all of their money so that it’s tax free in retirement.

-Not so fast.
 While it’s generally accepted that the Roth is going to be a better option for a lot of people in retirement you can’t discount the true cost of the conversion.
 In most cases, the argument is that many people will be in a lower tax bracket right now and at the time of the conversion compared to in retirement.
 This has to do with the fact that the government has a nasty habit of increasing taxes and that you may have accumulated a significant nest egg that generates even more income in retirement than you had before you retired.
 So, in this scenario it would make sense to have tax-free income in retirement rather than getting less of at tax break while you’re working.

 Unfortunately, it’s not that simple.